 I am what you would call an aggressive marketer.
 I don’t take anything for granted and I believe in putting 1000 percent into the marketing effort to provide the tools our partners need to establish the Celebrity Greens brand in their respective markets.
 Today, that means having a high profile digital presence.
-We’ve built and optimized more than 40 websites with another 20 in the queue.
+We’ve built and optimized more than 100 websites with more in the queue.
 We are proud of the fact we pushed to have our own category on Yelp, which provides crowd-sourced reviews of our partners’ local businesses.
 Yelp drives referrals and, as I mentioned earlier, the vast majority of our business is captured through positive recommendations and referrals.
 We also use national radio, a traditional and very cost effective medium, to gain visibility.
-We’ve made a substantial radio buy involving the PGA Tour channel on Sirius XM, combining spots and live reads by Hank Haney.
+We’ve made a substantial radio buy involving the PGA Tour channel on Sirius XM, combining spots and live reads by Mark O’Meara.
 There’s no better way to reach our target audience.
 The point I want to make is we don’t take anything for granted in marketing Celebrity Greens.
 We are always looking for innovative and effective ways to amp up the brand and capture more market share.

 If you could sum it up in a few sentences, what distinguishes CG from its competitors?